adhyapranata/rsync/README.md

               effect: payload => { // the side effect to run fetch('https://httpbin.org/get', payload.params)
               },
-              resolve: { type: 'user/resolveRequestGetUsers' }, // will be dispatched if effect successful
+              resolve: { type: 'user/resolveRequestGetUsers' }, // will be dispatched if effect is successful
-              reject: { type: 'user/rejectRequestGetUsers' }, // will be dispatched if effect failed
+              reject: { type: 'user/rejectRequestGetUsers' }, // will be dispatched if effect is failed
-              take: 'latest' // cancels previous effect started previously and only take the latest }
+              take: 'latest' // cancels previous same effect started previously, if it's still runnning, and only take the latest
+            }
           }
         }